varkenvarken/docker-windows-wsl-hyperv/README.md

 This hello-world container will be based on a linux image.

 You may want to change the location of the image and container data.
+The default is in /var/lib/docker and the root file system of the WSL system actually takes up space on C: and that space is limited.
+However, I had all kinds of errors relating to the filesystem when pulling some images, so in the end I unregistered Ubuntu and installed it again and left things to their default.

 (see: https://linuxconfig.org/how-to-move-docker-s-default-var-lib-docker-to-another-directory-on-ubuntu-debian-linux)